 Rehearsal for Murder

 Sponsored by: Brenda Hemken Lumpkins Memorial

 It’s a thrilling “theatrical” mystery when a playwright turns on the stage work light and prepares for the first reading of his new play.
 The actors, producer, director and others connected with the show begin to read scenes, but under their humorous theatrical talk, tension grows.
 Everyone connected with this play was involved with another play by the same playwright.
 At its opening night, exactly a year ago and in this same theatre, the beautiful leading lady, who was also the playwright’s fiancée, was murdered!
 As these people read scenes for the new play, startling connections to the murder begin to unfold.
 Will the playwright’s new play make a killer reveal themself?
 The growing tension reaches the boiling point with surprising revelations.
-This production is directed by John Stuff.

 A Tuna Christmas